 Develop a system for order-taking, packaging, and dispatching.
 Ensure that you have sufficient staff members dedicated to the delivery service.
 Train them on efficient delivery practices, customer service, and food handling protocols.

 What to Know About Third-Party Delivery

 While some restaurants use their own delivery drivers, others opt for a third-party delivery service like DoorDash, Uber Eats, or Postmates.
+Partnering with third-party delivery services can help you expand your reach without the need for additional resources.
 There may not be all of the logistics that are involved in providing your own service, but this system comes with a completely different set of pros and cons.

 Most people already have at least one food delivery app on their phone and usually start their search there if they aren’t sure what food they want.
-A study, conducted by Zion & Zion, showed that 63% of young adults use a third-party delivery app.
 Delivery services have the advantage of getting your restaurant’s name in front of your existing customers and potential new ones.